Clarmy/mplfonts/README.md

 # mplfonts
-The Matplotlib font manager is a Python package and command-line tool that allows you to manage your Matplotlib fonts.
+The mplfonts is a Python package and command-line tool that allows you to manage your Matplotlib fonts.
 It provides an easy solution to the "tofu" problem that arises when plotting with CJK (Chinese, Japanese, Korean) languages.

 ## Installation
 You can use `pip` to install mplfonts.